ibm-s390-linux/s390-tools/rust/pvattest/README.md

 `--firmware`
 <ul>
-Check whether the firmware is on an IBM supported version.
+Check whether the firmware is supported by IBM.
 Requires internet access.
 </ul>